We are an award winning studio of design, architecture, & planning with offices in the Chelsea area of Manhattan & in East Hampton.

 He travels often to New Orleans for architecture, food & music.

-Maziar's work has been exhibited at the Salomon Contemporary Gallery and the Parrish Museum of Art Road Show -where he is a guest curator, and the Outsider Art Fair NYC 2016.
+Maziar's work has been exhibited at the Salomon Contemporary Gallery, the Parrish Museum of Art Road Show -where he is a guest curator, and the Outsider Art Fair NYC 2016.

 I built my first house in East Hampton long before the words 'sustainability' or 'green' were common vernacular.
 In fact with less than a handful of exceptions every house or building on the East End of Long Island was designed in a variation, often deformation, of the 'Shingle Style' [click this to read about the Shingle Style].
 Modernism on the East End, while vibrant, experimental and profoundly captivating in the 60s and 70s, was hardly to be seen in the 90s.
 Developers, homeowners, realtors, with a unified front, wanted everything shingled.
 It was in this environment that I opened the office in East Hampton and began from the start to re-envision how a house could be designed or built.